Servebolt/servebolt-optimizer/Readme.txt

 * Github #8 Added a transients cleaner to wp-cron
 * Added transients cleaner to WP-CLI
 * Changes to WP CLI commands
-* NEW: Added a view to see vulnerablilities in WordPress and plugins
+* NEW: Added a view to see vulnerabilities in WordPress and plugins from WPVULNDB.COM
+* NEW: Added email notifications when WP or plugins is vulnerable